Troubleshooting

 kubectl -n default exec $(kubectl get pods --namespace default -l "app=pulsar,component=bastion" -o jsonpath="{.items[0].metadata.name}") -it -- bash

-Your bash shell will then show that you are in your bastion pod:
+Your terminal shows that you are in your bastion pod:

 pulsar@pulsar-bastion-78d4cd74ff-ctvvh:/pulsar$